Advice on Getting Through Graduate School

 You will feel like your friends are growing faster than you in other areas of life, but it is okay.
 In their 20s, everyone is meeting milestones at different points, so don't put pressure on yourself if your priorities lie elsewhere (like grad school).
 ‘22

 Prior to being a graduate student, I wish I knew how much free time I had available as a graduate student.
-Graduate school is the best opportunity to really focus in on your craft and grow.
-'18
+Graduate school is the best opportunity to really focus on your craft and grow. ’18

-It'll feel weird to watch your friends start real jobs and still be stuck in the student role where you don't feel like a real adult, but it's also so so so much fun and you have the rest of your life to spend in the real world.
-Also, medical school is hard but not as scary as everyone says; every week feels like finals season but you do adjust to it.
-Remember that grad/medical/law school is a full-time job, and you'll put at least as much time into it as you would working.
-That said, you're never too busy to spend 15 minutes on something that makes you happy!
-Fifteen minutes to call someone you love, do some yoga, or watch a YouTube video is way more valuable than doing 15 extra flash cards or reading a few more textbook pages.
-'21
+It’ll feel weird to watch your friends start real jobs and still be stuck in the student role where you don’t feel like a real adult, but it’s also so much fun and you have the rest of your life to spend in the real world.
+Also, medical school is hard but not as scary as everyone says; every week feels like finals season, but you do adjust to it.
+Remember that grad/medical/law school is a full-time job, and you will put at least as much time into it as you would working.
+That said, you’re never too busy to spend 15 minutes on something that makes you happy!
+Fifteen minutes to call someone you love, do some yoga, or watch a YouTube video is way more valuable than doing 15 extra flash cards or reading a few more textbook pages. ’21

 How to best manage my time, what to do to de-stress, how the labs work at the professional level (as opposed to the undergrad labs). ’21